sinastiller/vegan-travel-food-blog/README.md

 ## [Credits](#credits)

 ### [Code Used](#code-used)
- * The [Love Running Project](https://github.com/sinastiller/love-running) was referenced throught the website.
+ * The [Love Running Project](https://github.com/sinastiller/love-running) was referenced throughout the website.
- * [W3C Schools](https://www.w3schools.com/) was referenced throught the project for html syntax and styling.
+ * [W3C Schools](https://www.w3schools.com/) was referenced throughout the project for HTML syntax and styling.
  * [YouTube](https://www.youtube.com/) has been a great resource for tutorials and explanations.
  * [Link1](https://www.youtube.com/watch?v=fYq5PXgSsbE), [Link2](https://www.youtube.com/watch?v=FTlczfR82mQ) and [CSS Tricks](https://css-tricks.com/snippets/css/a-guide-to-flexbox/) helped me to learn about Flexbox and introduce it into my project.
  * [YouTube Video](https://www.youtube.com/watch?v=QNVrgzV66rY) used as a guide when creating the blog post cards on the Homepage.